Here’s a look back at some of our field trips over the years!

-The hike leader: Pete Modreski
+Leader: Pete Modreski

 A short day hike to visit the most accessible and best exposed kimberlite pipe in Colorado.
 The Green Mountain kimberlite is located within Boulder Open Space and Mountain Parks, between Flagstaff Mountain and Green Mountain.
 The hike to the site, starting at the “Realization Point” trailhead, is only about one mile each way, mostly via the Ranger and Greenman trails, but it does involve negotiating a fairly steep grass/dirt hillside off-trail to cross a side valley to the kimberlite outcrop.
 Total elevation climb on the hike is about 500 feet.
 The pipe forms a good outcrop, about 140 feet in diameter, surrounded by Boulder Creek Granodiorite.
 This pipe, age about 600Ma (?), is the southernmost kimberlite of the State Line Kim-berlite District, and is the only kimberlite of the district in which diamonds have not been confirmed to have been found.
 The classic kimberlite indicator minerals, pyrope garnet, chrome diopside, and magnesian ilmenite, can be seen in the rock.